terepapakamaal/asep/README.md

-do create a brannch, before making any commit or request to pull.
+do create a branch, before making any commit or request to pull.